sneakybikimeh/CS2-Practice_GUI/README.md

         ...\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg\

-2. Launch the game, boot up a practice server where you can turn on sv_cheats 1 and type in the console the following command: "exec_async practice_gui.cfg".
+2. Launch the game, boot up a practice server where you can turn on sv_cheats 1.

         Game Menu -> PLAY -> Practice -> Casual -> Select Map -> GO

+3. Now that you're in the server, you can type in the following commands to your console :

+        sv_cheats 1; exec_async practice_gui.cfg

-3. In case your console spit a bunch of errors, just type "practice_gui" and you should be good to go !
+4. In case your console spit a bunch of errors, just type "practice_gui" and you should be good to go !

         practice_gui

-4. Your console should now display the GUI; otherwise you must have a path issue and the file did not load correctly.
+5. Your console should now display the GUI; otherwise you must have a path issue and the file did not load correctly.

 # Usage
 - A self explanatory documentation will be displayed into the GUI in your console under this format :